-a.
-Wood trees will be valued based on age category (a. seedling; b. medium growth and c. full growth) and timber value and volume.
+- a.
+Wood trees will be valued based on age category (a. seedling; b. medium growth and c. full growth) and timber value and volume. - b.

-b.
 Fruit/productive trees will be valued based on age (a. seedling; b. adult-not fruit bearing; and c. fruit bearing).
 Stage (a) and (b) trees will be compensated based on the value of the investment made; stage (c) trees will be compensated at net market value of 1 year income x number of years needed to grow a new fully productive tree.

 The unit compensation rates will be assessed by Project consultants or by the authorized independent evaluator based on clear and transparent methodologies acceptable to WB.
-The assessed compensation rates will be verified and certified by the Resettlement& Environmental Unit of MDFG and then offered to the PAPs.